OnGridSystems/CryptoniaPokerContracts/README.md

 * the token is still mintable.
 To continue minting you can grant minting permissions to the new entity - extarnal account or contract.

+## Python watchdog script
+If you need contract variable values for any off-chain logic (backend) or representation (site) you can use the simple [python watchdog](watchdog) which pulls and prints out some states of your contracts.

 ## Authors
 * OnGrid Systems: [Site](https://ongrid.pro), [GitHub](https://github.com/OnGridSystems/)